Buddy Moreno

 Carlos Jesus "Buddy" Moreno (July 14, 1912 – November 29, 2015) was an American musician during the swing era and radio and television personality.

 In his book, The Big Bands, jazz writer George T. Simon described Moreno as "a grinning, seemingly ever-joyous guitarist ... who on novelty and uptempoed [sic] tunes projected a pleasant personality and voice to match."

-Moreno was born in Los Angeles, California as the only child to a Spanish father and an Irish mother.
+Moreno was born in Los Angeles, California, as the only child to a Spanish father and an Irish mother.
 He was reported to be a cousin of actress Rita Moreno.
 He attended the University of California before leaving to join the orchestra of Anson Weeks.

-His career began in 1929 when he sang in a vocal group.
+Moreno's career began in 1929 when he sang in a vocal group.
 His big breakthrough came in 1933 when he joined Griff Williams's band in San Francisco as a singer and guitar player.
 Later he became a part of popular bandleader Dick Jurgens' orchestra.
 Moreno and Jurgens recorded many songs through the label Okeh Records, charting the number one hit "One Dozen Roses" in 1942.
 Moreno changed band once more, in 1943, when he joined Harry James' band.

 Moreno appeared in the films Two Girls and a Sailor (1944) and Bathing Beauty (1944) along with the rest of the band.
 He formed his own band in 1947 with his wife, singer Perri Mitchell and others.

-Beginning June 30, 1958, Moreno had a local television program, The Buddy Moreno Show, on KMOX-TV in St. Louis, Missouri.
+Beginning June 30, 1958, he had a local television program, The Buddy Moreno Show, on KMOX-TV in St. Louis, Missouri.